 With so many factors to consider, which ones are truly important?

-Over the past year, I’ve surveyed readers of this blog to gain some insight into what factors are most important to the majority of my readers.
+Over the past year, I’ve surveyed readers of this website to gain some insight into what factors are most important to the majority of my readers.
 I think you’ll find the results interesting and useful.

 Here are the results:

 (Note that these responses were collected before the Supreme Court’s ruling in favor of nationwide marriage equality in June.)